- Veins and Redness

 IPL Photofacial treatments can be one of your best options when it comes to reducing pigment and leaving your skin clear and glowing.
 To begin discussing your treatment package, schedule a consultation with Dr. Ness by contacting our Fargo office.
-We invite you to call or fill out our online form.
+We invite you to call or book directly online.

 Are IPL results permanent?